Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Pullback Formalisms and 6-Functor Formalisms

-As we have seen in \Cref{lem:6FF by decomp}, if $D$ is a pullback formalism, then $D$-properness is useful for enhancing $D$ to a 6-functor formalism.
-We have proven key results on how to produce $D$-proper maps, namely \Cref{thm:duality} and \Cref{thm:closed}.
-These results not only show that certain maps are $D$-proper, but they also establish compatibilities with morphisms of pullback formalisms from $D$.
-This will allow us not only to prove results that tell us how to enhance $D$ to a 6-functor formalism, but also how to give compatibilities with the six operations and morphisms from $D$.
+As we have seen in \Cref{rmk:6FF by decomp}, if $D$ is a pullback formalism, then $D$-quasi-properness is useful for enhancing $D$ to a 6-functor formalism.
+We have proven key results on how to produce $D$-quasi-proper maps and show that maps from $D$ are compatible with them in \Cref{S:coh cl,S:PF duality}, and we have also produced various results about closure properties of $D$-quasi-proper maps in \Cref{S:proper stable}.
+These results are combined in \Cref{thm:PPF}, which gives criteria for a large class of maps to be $D$-quasi-proper, and which also guarantee that a large class of morphisms from $D$ are right adjointable at these maps.
+This will later allow us not only to prove results about enhancing $D$ to a 6-functor formalism, but also tell us how to give compatibilities with the six operations and morphisms from $D$.
+We also note \Cref{lem:PPF cdh,lem:Atiyah duality PPF}, which use the results of \Cref{S:gluing,S:duality} to give cdh descent and Atiyah duality statements for $D$.